iGio90/DUCKWARRIORS_Frida_Wars_1/CHALLENGE_DETAILS.md

 How the application build the flag:

-1) the application load libff which are a modified version of frida gadgets
+1) the application load libff which is a modified version of frida gadgets
 2) the gadgets loads the ducktape compiled, obfuscated script in libcrypto.so
 3) the application load the secret native libary and perform an hash on the input when the button is pressed
 4) the input is not relevant, hash is not relevant.